Starson v Swayze: Case

 The patient does not have to weigh the benefits properly or rationally.

 The majority also noted that psychiatrists do not always agree on diagnoses.
 So long as the patient can recognize the symptoms, then the court will have difficulty finding incapacity.
-In addition evidence given failed to meet standards of proof, the consent board made note over the vague references Dr. Swayze, made to medical charts and past death threats.
+In addition, the evidence that was given failed to meet standards of proof, the Consent Board made note over the vague references that Dr. Swayze made to medical charts and past death threats.
 "The medical charts themselves were not marked as exhibits at the hearing and there is no indication that the members of the board even looked at them," Justice Molloy chastised.
 "The evidence of a non-treating psychiatrist Dr. Ian Gary Swayze based on a chart review and unsupported by first-hand evidence of anybody is far removed from 'cogent and compelling evidence.'
 It is contrary to the principles of justice to interfere with important individual rights on the basis of such flimsy evidence."

 Major determined that McLachlin was doing what the Board did: deciding what was in the patient’s best interests.